stablecog/stablecog/src/lib/md/docs/v1/api-reference/image/generation/index.md

 # Generation

 These are the image generation related endpoints.
-You can generate images, retrieve your generations, check the available models or default settings.
+You can generate images, retrieve your generations, check the available models or the default settings.